Kitura/kitura.dev/content/docs/guides/authentication/basic-authentication.md

 }
 ```

-> This route is returning the Book model from the routing guide, however you could use any Codable type.
+> This route is returning the [Book model from the routing guide](../routing/what-is-routing#bookmodel), however you could use any Codable type.

-We have registered MyBasicAuth on our handler by adding it to the signature.
+We have registered `MyBasicAuth` on our handler by adding it to the signature.

 When the handler is called the middleware and the request is authenticated.

-Within protectedGetHandler, we can then interact with our authenticated user:
+Within `protectedGetHandler`, we can then interact with our authenticated user:

 ```swift
 Log.info("authenticated: \(user.id)")